Cultural evolution: History

 Aristotle thought that development of cultural form (such as poetry) stops when it reaches its maturity.
-In 1873, in Harper's New Monthly Magazine, it was written: "By the principle which Darwin describes as natural selection short words are gaining the advantage over long words, direct forms of expression are gaining the advantage over indirect, words of precise meaning the advantage of the ambiguous, and local idioms are everywhere in disadvantage".
+James Gleick quotes a 1873 essay in Harper's New Monthly Magazine: "By the principle which Darwin describes as natural selection short words are gaining the advantage over long words, direct forms of expression are gaining the advantage over indirect, words of precise meaning the advantage of the ambiguous, and local idioms are everywhere in disadvantage."

 Cultural evolution, in the Darwinian sense of variation and selective inheritance, could be said to trace back to Darwin himself.
-He argued for both customs (1874 p.
+Darwin argued for both customs (1874 p.
 239) and "inherited habits" as contributing to human evolution, grounding both in the innate capacity for acquiring language.

-Darwin's ideas, along with those of such as Comte and Quetelet, influenced a number of what would now be called social scientists in the late nineteenth and early twentieth centuries.
-Hodgson and Knudsen single out David George Ritchie and Thorstein Veblen, crediting the former with anticipating both dual inheritance theory and universal Darwinism.
+Darwin's ideas, along with those of such as Comte (1798-1857) and Quetelet (1796-1874), influenced a number of what would now be called social scientists in the late-nineteenth and early-twentieth centuries.
+Hodgson and Knudsen single out David George Ritchie (1853-1903) and Thorstein Veblen (1857-1929), crediting the former with anticipating both dual inheritance theory and universal Darwinism.
 Despite the stereotypical image of social Darwinism that developed later in the century, neither Ritchie nor Veblen were on the political right.

-The early years of the 20th century and particularly World War I saw biological concepts and metaphors shunned by most social sciences.
-Even uttering the word evolution carried "serious risk to one's intellectual reputation."
-Darwinian ideas were also in decline following the rediscovery of Mendelian genetics but were revived, especially by Fisher, Haldane, and Wright, who developed the first population genetic models and as it became known the modern synthesis.
+The early years of the 20th century and particularly the period of World War I (1914 to 1918) saw biological concepts and metaphors shunned by most social sciences.
+Even uttering the word evolution carried "serious risk to one's intellectual reputation".

+Darwinian ideas were also in decline following the rediscovery of Mendelian genetics, but figures such as Fisher, Haldane, and Wright revived them, developing the first population genetic models and (as it became known) the "modern synthesis".

 Cultural evolutionary concepts, or even metaphors, revived more slowly.
 If there were one influential individual in the revival it was probably Donald T. Campbell.
-In 1960 he drew on Wright to draw a parallel between genetic evolution and the "blind variation and selective retention" of creative ideas; work that was developed into a full theory of "socio-cultural evolution" in 1965 (a work that includes references to other works in the then current revival of interest in the field).
+In 1960 he drew on Wright to draw a parallel between genetic evolution and the "blind variation and selective retention" of creative ideas; work that developed into a full theory of "socio-cultural evolution" in 1965 (a work that includes references to other works in the then current revival of interest in the field).
 Campbell (1965 26) was clear that he perceived cultural evolution not as an analogy "from organic evolution per se, but rather from a general model for quasiteleological processes for which organic evolution is but one instance".